H2O: Just Add Water: Books

+Reception

+H2O: Just Add Water received positive reviews from critics and audiences.
+Emily Ashby of Common Sense Media gave the show four stars out of five, saying that it was about "Aussie mermaids send positive messages to tweens."

 Awards and nominations

 Spinoffs

-In July 2011, the production of a 26-episode spinoff was announced.
-The new series, Mako: Island of Secrets, follows the adventures of 15-year-old Zac and mermaids Sirena, Nixie, and Lyla.
+In July 2011, the production of a 26-episode spinoff was announced, which became Mako: Island of Secrets.
+The show follows the adventures of 15-year-old Zac and mermaids Sirena, Nixie, and Lyla.
 In the final series of the show, Cariba Heine makes a guest appearance as Rikki.

 In May 2015, an animated spinoff targeted to children premiered on Netflix, titled H2O: Mermaid Adventures.